Sign In Forgot Password

 How much does it cost to join CBE?

-At CBE, we fully embrace the increasing diversity of the North American Jewish community.
+At CBE, we fully embrace the increasing diversity of the Jewish community.
 There are many interfaith couples at CBE, and we offer couples and interfaith families support and resources to create Jewish homes and to practice and grow in Judaism.

 Non-Jewish individuals are welcome at all of our religious services.
 For those who do not read Hebrew, we have transliterations of the prayers every Shabbat.
 Non-Jewish parents of Bar/Bat Mitzvah youngsters are invited to stand at the Torah table and offer a prayer for their child during the service.
 Adult education classes are offered throughout the year, many particularly relevant for interfaith couples.